plasticuproject/blog/content/posts/Plastic-Preservation-Write-Up.md

     # place the fourth item, the debug value, into debug list
     debugs.append(int(line.split()[3]))
 ```
 Now we will write our function to reverse the encryption.
-We will do this buy feeding it our base-64 encrypted password, converting it back to an integer, and performing the encryption function logic to it in reverse using the values in our **debug** list.
+We will do this by feeding it our base-64 encrypted password, converting it back to an integer, and performing the encryption function logic to it in reverse using the values in our **debug** list.
 When we calculate each character we will save that to a list, building the original password backwards.
 When we are done we will reverse the order of this list, and we should have the original password that was fed into **password_encrypter.py** that produced the base-64 string in **encrypted.txt**.
 We will print that password and quit the program.
 Our decryption function looks as follows:
 ```python
 # decryption function
 def decrypt(passwd, debugs):